Communicating with Tags¶

 or the protocol after the operation.
 For example, the Udp protocol module

 Sometimes, protocol implementations themselves are split up into several smaller modules.
 For example, the modular Ethernet implementation uses a separate module for the insertion of the Ethernet MAC header and the Ethernet FCS.
-This module structure implies that the packet can be seen between the modules as a partially built Ethernet MAC protocol packet.
-In such a case the packet protocol tag can only specify the inner protocol that is being encapsulated into an Ethernet MAC frame.
+In such a case, the packet protocol tag can only specify the inner protocol that is being encapsulated into an Ethernet MAC frame.

 Dispatching Packets to Protocol Modules¶